Yog Sunder Desai: Career

 Yog Sunder performed at the First Command Performance at Rashtrapati Bhawan before the first President, Dr. Rajendra Prasad and first Prime Minister, Pt.
 Nehru wih his group in 1957.
 Subsequently, his group performed for Dr. S Radhakrishnan, Shri Lal Bahadur Shastri, Smt.
 Indira Gandhi and many international leaders such as Mrs. Kennedy at Rashtrapati Bhavan and abroad.

 In 1957, Yog Sunder visited the erstwhile Soviet Union.
 The Group was one of the three cultural troupes selected by the Government of India to represent India at the Sixth World Youth Festival held at Moscow in 1957.
 Of the 100 troupes from different countries this Group was the only one presented on Moscow Television four times.

 Yog Sunder's Indian Revival Group recorded the first dance program for Doordarshan (Natioanal Television).

-In 1959-1960, Yog Sunder undertook the most adventurous tour of the Middle East by land route via Afghanistan, performing in seven countries in seven months - Afghanistan, Iran, Iraq, Syria, Lebanon, Gaza, Egypt, and Kuwait, without any prior booking in any country, and on a cooperative basis where all were equal partners.
+In 1959-1960, Yog Sunder undertook a tour of the Middle East by land route via Afghanistan, performing in seven countries in seven months - Afghanistan, Iran, Iraq, Syria, Lebanon, Gaza, Egypt, and Kuwait, without any prior booking in any country, and on a cooperative basis where all were equal partners.
 This was the first time any Indian dance troupe had gone to these countries.
 In Gaza, they performed for the UN forces.

 In 1963, Yog toured India and Europe in 1964.
 The Group was sent by the Government of India to participate in the International Folk Dance Festival in Istanbul and his group won an award.
 A two-and-a-half-month tour took them to perform in East Europe, Turkey, Hungary, Yugoslavia, Morocco and Cairo.
 The Group also represented India at the International Folk Dance Festival held at Istanbul in 1964.

 Yog Sunder directed the 'Ram Lila' for Shriram Bharatiya Kala Kendra in 1966 and ‘The Lore of Ind’ for Indian Tourism Development Corporation in 1967.

 His magnum opus titled 'The Man Divine' based on Tagore's poem 'The Child', Tagore's one and only original English poem which was later translated in Bengali as 'Shishu Tirtha'.
 The production is a tribute to both Gandhi and Tagore, the two men who influenced him in life, produced in 1969 for Gandhiji's birth centenary at the behest of the then congress President UN Dhebar.
 The production was produced at a colossal scale bringing together masters like Jyotindra Maitra and Satish Bhatia of All India Radio for the music score, Goverdhan Panchal of National School of Drama for designing the sets, Malti Mehta for costumes and NSD’s Ram Gopal Bajaj who wrote & gave voice to the Hindi commentary.